hylo-lang/specification/spec.md

 1. A program consists of one or more module declarations linked together.

-2. A name is said to have linkage when it might denote the same entity a name introduced by a declaration in another scope.
+2. A name is said to have linkage when it may denote the same entity as a name introduced by a declaration in another scope.

-    1. When a name has *external linkage*, the entity it denotes can be referred to by names from any scope contained in other module declarations or from other scopes of the same module declaration.
+    1. When a name has *external linkage*, the entity it denotes may be referred to by names from any scope contained in other module declarations or from other scopes of the same module declaration.

     2. When a name has *module linkage*, the entity it denotes can be referred to by names from any scope in the same module declaration.